Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 (Karol) Fully implemented traingle passengers.
 Changed the passenger display location for all station types (was too close to station in some cases).
 The rotated trains do not behave well on the rails since rectangles are drawn from a vertex, this and the issue of rotation must be adressed in the next class discussion.

 (Karol) Small tweak, passengers no longer spawn at a station with the same type as them, this is possible since we now have 3 station types.

+June 1, 2016

+(Will) Tweaked the removeRail() function for looped train lines.
+Before problems existed whenever a rail was removed from a looped train line for almost all trains, now the only problem that occurs is when one of the trains is on top of the removed rail.

 June 2, 2016